 Sanctuary Church exists so that people can come to know and follow Jesus.
 This drives what we do and why we do it.

-Starting the first week in June, we will begin to reopen.
+Starting October 11th, we will begin to reopen.
 As with many of the decisions that have taken place these last few weeks, it comes with a varied number of opinions and concerns.
 Based on the guidelines set forth by the CDC, discussion among our advisory committee, the advice of our denomination’s leadership and the leading of the Holy Spirit, we have set forth the following guidelines:

-We will plan to reopen our main service on June 7th with guidelines in place.
+We will plan to reopen our main service with guidelines in place.
 Most likely, everyone will find a regulation that they are not excited about.
 That is okay.
 We ask you to put aside personal preference and opinion for the great unity and witness of the church.

 The first couple of weeks may be bumpy.
 We may have technical issues, run in to unxpected hiccups, and feel different, but that is okay!
 We ask for your patience and for your help.
 If you are willing and able to serve in some capicity, let us know by emailng Olga at email@example.com.

 We will do all that we can to comply with local government restrictions and recommendations.
 Thankfully, Solano County and our City officials are leading the way in opening up the city on a manageable timeline, compared to many California counties.